5 lessons from Meron Mendel's 'Talking about Israel' – DW – 05/15/2023

 Critics accuse Israel of treating Palestinians with the approach of an imperial colonial state.
 This diminishes the significance of the Shoah as the event leading to the founding of the Israeli state, Mendel believes.

-Empathy is not created by comparing the death toll in Auschwitz to the death toll in the Omaheke desert And simultaneously, the idea that a fixation on the Shoah is the cause of the sluggish reappraisal of Germany's colonial past is also wrong.
+Empathy is not created by comparing the death toll in Auschwitz to the death toll in the Omaheke desert — when German colonizers massacred local Herero and Nama people in Namibia in the early 1900s in what has been called a genocide.

-According to Mendel, this is based on the "desire to 'normalize' the German discourse on Israel, to condemn Israel harshly without having to take into account its historic origins."
+According to Mendel, such comparisons are based on the "desire to 'normalize' the German discourse on Israel, to condemn Israel harshly without having to take into account its historic origins."
 In other words, to present Israel as just one colonial state among many.

-Other injustices do not have to be treated as competing occurrences: "The suffering of other groups or individuals and their commemoration is not affected by the memory of the Holocaust," says Mendel.
+Other injustices do not have to be understood by way of comparison, he says.
+"The suffering of other groups or individuals and their commemoration is not affected by the memory of the Holocaust," says Mendel.